discreet/plex_notifier/README.md

 ## Disclaimers

-A first release candidate has been cut.
 This is minimal viable product but stable.
-Features are limited, test coverage is limited, and there is no automated build pipeline yet.
-A `develop` branch has been cut and work will continue there.
-A build pipeline is on the roadmap for Milestone 2.
+Features and test coverage are limited.
+More robust features, testing and build pipeline are on the roadmap.

-This is a first draft and quick pass at a README.
-A better README and more detailed documentation will follow.

 ## Contributions